L4 lumbar spine casefile shows how a lower back injury can utterly ruin a person's life.

-The pain was aggravated by the so called Dejeurine's triad; coughing, sneezing and bearing down on the toilet were all very painful.
-Walking down the stairs caused severe pain in the sacroiliac joint.
+The pain was aggravated by the so called Dejeurine's triad; coughing, sneezing and bearing down on the toilet were all agonising.
+Descending the stairs caused severe discomfort in the sacroiliac joint.
 Sitting was often a nightmare.

 To add insult to injury, she had coccyx pain.

 She struggled for eleven long years with this condition.
 Physical therapy helped in the beginning; physiotherapy and antiinflammatory drugs brought minimal relief.